VersusCenter

 Cons

-• Surface stays hot long after use, posing burn risk
+• Surface remains hot long after turning off, posing burn risk

 Induction Cooktop